gregtomasch/USFSMAX_MMC_Module/README.md

 # USFSMAX MMC5983 Motion Coprocessor Module

 ## Introduction
 This repository provides background information and practical code examples for implementing Tlera Corporation's follow-on product to the [USFSMAX motion coprocessor](https://www.tindie.com/products/onehorse/max32660-motion-co-processor/), the [USFSMAX module and carrier](https://www.tindie.com/products/onehorse/usfsmax-module-and-carrier/).

-Many customers have found the USFS to be a good solution for their applications.
-However, there are two fundamental limitations to the Sentral sensor fusion solution:
-* The ~2deg RMS residual heading error level is dominated by uncorrected (sinusoidal) [systematic sensor errors](https://hackaday.com/wp-content/uploads/2019/03/hackaday_journal-gregorytomasch_kriswiner-heading_accuracy_using_mems_sensors.pdf)
-* The SpacePoint adaptive algorithm is "Always on".
-In the case of external magnetic interference, the algorithm can adapt to local corruption of the geomagnetic field...
-Potentially giving bad heading results that can persist for several minutes after the magnetic interference has been resolved

-Closer examination of the Sentral's residual heading error showed it to be remarkably stable as well as systematic.
-These facts convinced me that an improved sensor calibration method and user control over any adaptive elements in the fusion algorithm would be key areas to improve beyond the ~2deg RMS heading error level provided by the Sentral.

-These were the primary motivating factors behind development of the ["USFSMAX" motion coprocessor](https://www.tindie.com/products/onehorse/max32660-motion-co-processor/), documented in detail on [hackaday.io](https://hackaday.io/project/160283-max32660-motion-co-processor).
-The actual coprocessor is Maxim Integrated's [MAX32660 Cortex M4F microcontroller](https://www.maximintegrated.com/en/products/microcontrollers/MAX32660.html).
-The MAX32660 is paired with ST Micro's [LSM6DSM accel/gyro](https://www.st.com/en/mems-and-sensors/lsm6dsm.html), [LIS2MDL magnetometer](https://www.st.com/en/mems-and-sensors/lis2mdl.html) and [LPS22HB barometer](https://www.st.com/en/mems-and-sensors/lps22hb.html) all of which are "Best in breed" contenders among the various MEMS sensors currently available.
+In the process of introducing the USFSMAX into the marketplace, we learned several areas for improvement in the original design:
+* The validity of the bench calibration can degrade from board-level strain
+* This is typically encountered when making solder connections to the plated through-holes on the USFSMAX PCB

 ![alt text](https://user-images.githubusercontent.com/5760946/102443217-0b9a9580-3fdb-11eb-9c88-19f36b8adc16.jpg)